The TeleMental Health Training Certificate Program

 It covers all of the essential competencies of using technology in practice and of providing services from a distance.

-There are ten topics in this course:
+There are nine topics in this course:

 • Introduction to TeleMental Health